 - Peru Ocean Temperatures (Sea Surface Temperature Time Series from Paita, Peru)

 Satellite (SeaWIFS and AVHRR images from Central California)

 Back to: MBARI Research and Development Division

-If you have comments regarding the Biological Ocean Group's web pages you are welcome to contact us through our group's reiko at mbari.org
+If you have comments regarding the Biological Oceanography Group's web pages you are welcome to contact us through our group's reiko at mbari.org

 MBARI provides data "as is", with no warranty, express or implied, of the quality or consistency.
 Data are provided without support and without obligation on the part of the Monterey Bay Aquarium Research Institute to assist in its use, correction, modification, or enhancement.